-- EMX2-111 can manage up to 32 sensors/actuators per unit. - EMX2-888 can manage up to 32 sensors/actuators per sensor port, but the total CANNOT exceed 130 per unit.
+EMX2-111 can manage up to 32 sensors/actuators per unit.

+EMX2-888 can manage up to 32 sensors/actuators per sensor port, but the total CANNOT exceed 130 per unit.

-Note: To disable the automatic management function, go to EMX (on page 96).
+Note: To disable the automatic management function, refer to the final table in this section.
 You need to manually manage a sensor/actuator only when it is not under management.